-The interval during which benefit can be gained from postexposure prophylaxis is undefined.
+The interval during which benefit may be gained from postexposure prophylaxis is undefined.
 When prophylaxis was delayed beyond 48 hours after birth in the New York State study, no efficacy could be demonstrated.
-For most infants in this study, prophylaxis was initiated within 24 hours [70].
+For most infants in this study, prophylaxis was initiated within 24 hours [85].
 Data from studies of animals indicate that the longer the delay in institution of prophylaxis, the less likely that infection will be prevented.
-In most studies of animals. antiretroviral prophylaxis initiated 24-36 hours after exposure has usually not been effective for preventing infection, although later administration has been associated with decreased viremia [122-124].
-In cats, ZDV treatment initiated within the first 4 days after challenge with feline leukemia virus afforded protection, whereas treatment initiated 1 week postexposure did not [125].
+In most studies of animals, antiretroviral prophylaxis initiated 24-36 hours after exposure has usually not been effective for preventing infection, although later administration has been associated with decreased viremia [137-139].
+In cats, ZDV treatment initiated within the first 4 days after challenge with feline leukemia virus afforded protection, whereas treatment initiated 1 week postexposure did not [140].
 The relevance of these animal studies to prevention of perinatal HIV-1 transmission in humans is unknown.
 HIV-1 infection is established in most infected infants by age 1-2 weeks.
 In a study of 271 infected infants, HIV-1 DNA polymerase chain reaction (PCR) was positive in 38% of samples from infants tested within 48 hours of birth.
-No substantial change in diagnostic sensitivity was observed within the first week of life, but detection increased rapidly during the second week of life, reaching 93% by age 14 days [126].
-Initiation of postexposure prophylaxis after age 2 days is not likely to be efficacious in preventing transmission, and by age 14 days, infection would already be established in most infants.
+No substantial change in diagnostic sensitivity was observed within the first week of life, but detection increased rapidly during the second week of life, reaching 93% by age 14 days [141].
+Initiation of postexposure prophylaxis after age 2 days is not likely to be efficacious in preventing transmission, and by age 14 days, infection would already be established in most infants

 When the mother has received neither the antenatal nor intrapartum parts of the three-part ZDV regimen, administration of antiretroviral drugs to the newborn provides chemoprophylaxis only after HIV-1 exposure has already occurred.
-Some clinicians view this situation as analogous to nosocomial postexposure prophylaxis and may wish to provide ZDV in combination with one or more other antiretroviral agents.
+Some clinicians view this situation as analogous to nosocomial postexposure prophylaxis [142] and may wish to provide ZDV in combination with one or more other antiretroviral agents.
 Such a decision must be accompanied by a discussion with the woman of the potential benefits and risks of this approach and the lack of data to address its efficacy and safety.

-ANTIRETROVIRAL DRUG RESISTANCE AND RESISTANCE TESTING IN PREGNANCY suppressive regimens, because of the inherent mutation-prone process of reverse transcription with viral replication.
+ANTIRETROVIRAL DRUG RESISTANCE AND RESISTANCE TESTING IN PREGNANCY

+The development of antiretroviral drug resistance is one of the major factors leading to therapy failure in HIV-1 infected persons.
+Resistant viral variants emerge under selective pressure, especially with incompletely suppressive regimens, because of the inherent mutation-prone process of reverse transcription with viral replication.
 The administration of combination antiretroviral therapy with maximal suppression of viral replication to undetectable levels limits the development of antiretroviral resistance in both pregnant and nonpregnant persons.
 Some have raised concern that using non-highly active antiretroviral regimens, such as ZDV monotherapy, for prophylaxis against perinatal transmission could result in the development of resistance, which, in turn, could influence perinatal transmission and limit future maternal therapeutic options.
 Additionally, the general implications of antiretroviral resistance for maternal, fetal, and newborn health are of increasing interest as more HIV-1 infected women enter pregnancy with prior exposure to antiretroviral drugs.